-Ideal for fifth wedding anniversary or a special gift at any time, "Woodland Treasures" consists of a range of high quality wooden jewellery and combs lovingly hand carved in the Highlands of Scotland from rescued timbers.
+Ideal for fifth wedding anniversary, Valentine’s Day, weddings or a special gift at any time, “Woodland Treasures” consists of a range of high quality wooden jewellery and combs lovingly hand carved in the Highlands of Scotland from rescued timbers.

 I have been designing and making hand carved wooden jewellery since November 2003, using mostly salvaged, reclaimed or recycled offcuts of British hardwoods, sometimes with added stones.
 For more detail see Biography.

-Fiona, his wife does most of the phone calls, administration, book keeping, marketing, contact with press and processing orders.
+Fiona, my wife does most of the phone calls, administration, book keeping, marketing, contact with press and processing orders.

 All work is fret sawn to shape and then individually carved by hand using super sharp knives and needle files.
 Finally, each piece is brought to a fine finish and treated with natural, solvent-free plant oils to protect the surface and enhance the grain and colour.